dirtsimple/postmark/README.md

 Postmark is similar in philosophy to [imposer](https://github.com/dirtsimple/imposer), in that synchronization is always one-way (from the filesystem to the database) but does not overwrite any database contents that aren't specified by the input file(s).
 So any part of a post or page that's not in the markdown or YAML (such as comments) are unaffected by syncing.

-Also like imposer, postmark is bundled with [mantle](https://github.com/dirtsimple/mantle), and when you run mantle's `script/watch` command, posts are automatically synced to your development DB whenever you save their `.md` files.
+Postmark is also similar to imposer in that it's pre-installed by [mantle](https://github.com/dirtsimple/mantle).
+Mantle projects also have a  `script/watch` command that watches for changes to markdown files in the project's `content/` directory, and automatically syncs them to your development DB.

 ### Contents